 - Put the chopped dark chocolate in one medium size bowl and the chopped white chocolate in another.

 - Add the corn syrup and water to a medium saucepan and cook over medium-high heat just until the mixture boils.
 Remove from the heat and add the powdered sugar, one cup at a time, beating with a wire whisk to combine after each cup is added.
 Add the vanilla and whisk until completely smooth.

 - Pour half the syrup over the dark chocolate and the other half over the white chocolate.
-Let sit for about 5 minutes and then stir the chocolate fondant until smooth.
-If the chocolate won’t completely melt, put the bowl in the microwave at half power for 15-20 seconds. *This is a good consistency for outlining designs and adding piped decoration.
+Let sit for about 5 minutes and then stir the fondants until smooth.
+If the chocolate won't completely melt, put the bowl in the microwave at half power for 15-20 seconds. *This is a good consistency for outlining designs and adding piped decoration.
+See note below.

 - Thin the fondants by adding hot water, one teaspoon at a time to the fondants until they reach the desired consistency.
 To color the white chocolate fondant, use Gel Food Coloring.

 - After decorating the cookies, let them sit until the fondants have hardened.
 Then store the cookies in an airtight container, layers separated with parchment paper, for up to 10 days.